-To assess the analytical specificity of the cobas® MRSA/SA Test, the following organism panels were tested: 1) 92 bacteria, fungi and viruses that may be found in nasal swab specimens (Table 11); 2) 43 Coagulase-Negative Staphylococcus (CoNS) and Methicillin-Resistant Coagulase-Negative Staphylococcus (MR-CoNS) (Table 12); 3) 10 Borderline Methicillin-Resistant SA (BORSA) isolates, and two SA isolates for MRSA specificity only (Table 13).
+To assess the analytical specificity of the cobas® MRSA/SA Test, the following panels were tested: 1) 92 bacteria, fungi and viruses that may be found in nasal swab specimens (Table 11); 2) human cells (Table 11); 3) 43 Coagulase-Negative Staphylococcus (CoNS) and Methicillin-Resistant Coagulase-Negative Staphylococcus (MR-CoNS) (Table 12); 4) 10 Borderline Methicillin-Resistant SA (BORSA) isolates and two SA isolates for MRSA specificity only (Table 13).

-Human cells were spiked to 1 x 106 cells/mL and all bacteria except for Chlamydophila pneumoniae were spiked to 1 x 106 CFU/mL or higher, and all viruses were spiked to the highest concentration allowed by the respective stocks.
-Testing was performed with the organisms alone or with two MRSA and one SA isolates present at 3 x Limit of Detection (LOD) of the cobas[®] MRSA/SA Test.
+All bacteria and human cells were spiked to 1 x 106 Units/mL or higher except for Chlamydia pneumonia, and all viruses were spiked to the highest concentration allowed by the respective stocks (1 x 105 Units/mL except for adenovirus 1 and Influenza A/H1N1).
+Testing was performed with the organisms alone or with two MRSA and one SA isolates present at 3 x Limit of Detection (LOD) of the cobas® MRSA/SA Test.
 Results indicated that none of these organisms interfered with detection of intended MRSA or SA targets.
 None produced false positive results when there was no intended MRSA/SA target present.

-All bacteria were quantified as Colony Forming Units (CFU) except Chlamydophila pneumoniae which was quantified as DNA copies.
-Human metapneumovirus and Influenza A /H3N2 were quantified in viral particles.
-Adenovirus 7 and 40, HSV1, Mumps virus, parainfluenza 1, parainfluenza 2 and parainfluenza 3, Corona Virus 229E, Corona Virus OC43, RSV A, RSV B and Rhinovirus was all quantified in TCID50 units.
+All bacteria were quantified as Colony Forming Units (CFU) except Chlamydia pneumoniae which was quantified as DNA copies.
+Human metapneumovirus was quantified in viral particles.
+Adenovirus 1, 7 and 40, Human enterovirus, HSV1, Influenza A/H3N2A/Hong Kong/8/68, Measles virus, Mumps virus, parainfluenza 1, parainfluenza 2 and parainfluenza 3, Corona Virus 229E, Corona Virus OC43, Cytomegalovirus, and Rhinovirus were all quantified in plaque-forming unit (PFU).
+RSV A, and RSV B were quantified in TCID50 units.
 Influenza A/H1N1 and Influenza B were quantified in EID50 units.
 EBV was quantified in copies.
-Cytomegalovirus was quantified in International Units (IU).
-Human enterovirus and adenovirus 1 were quantified in PFU.